ADIDAS HYPERBOOST EDGE IS THE RUNNING SHOE THAT ADMITS BOOST NEEDED AN UPGRADE

 ## The Boost Problem

 Adidas introduced Boost cushioning in 2013 through a partnership with BASF, the German chemical company that developed the thermoplastic polyurethane (TPU) pellets.
 Boost transformed the running shoe market.
-The Ultraboost, launched in 2015, became the best selling performance running shoe in the world after Kanye West was photographed wearing a pair.
+The Ultraboost, launched in 2015, became the best selling performance running shoe in the world after Kanye West was photographed wearing a pair at Paris Fashion Week, generating a crossover moment that turned a running shoe into a streetwear staple.
 But by 2024, Boost was 11 years old, and competitors had caught up.
 Nike's ZoomX foam, New Balance's FuelCell, and Hoka's EVA blends all delivered comparable or superior energy return.
 Adidas needed a new material story.

 ## Hyperboost Pro: The New Midsole